Karamat-rgb/SEN201_projectAssignment_SMS/README.md

 # SEN201_projectAssignment_SMS
 A simple command-line Student Management System built with Python that allows users to manage student records efficiently Student Management System (SMS)

-📌 Project Description
+Project Description

 The Student Management System (SMS) is a command-line based software application developed using Python to manage student records efficiently.
 The system allows users to add, view, update, and delete student information such as Student ID, Name, Age, and Class.

-This project was developed following the Software Development Life Cycle (SDLC) and demonstrates fundamental software engineering principles, modular programming, and version control using Git and GitHub.
+This project was developed following the Software Development Life Cycle (SDLC) and demonstrates fundamental software engineering principles, modular programming,and version control using Git and GitHub.

-🔄 Software Development Life Cycle (SDLC)
+Software Development Life Cycle (SDLC)
 1. Planning

 The planning phase defines the purpose and scope of the project.